BuGlessRB/remixml/README.md

 ## Requirements

-It runs inside any webbrowser (starting at IE11 and up) or NodeJS environment.
+It runs inside any webbrowser (except MSIE) or NodeJS environment.

 Minified and gzip-compressed it is less than 8KB of code.